• DONATE NOW

 Inform – If a survivor has general questions about the criminal justice system, what to expect when involved in a legal system, or other information on reporting an assault, we can provide answers and assistance to address these concerns.

 Refer – Sometimes survivors may experience legal issues because of a sexual assault.
-This could include questions about victim rights, filing a civil suit, education rights (or Title IX proceedings), immigration, employment, protective orders, or other concerns.
+This could include questions about victim rights, filing a civil suit, education rights (or Title IX proceedings), employment, protective orders, or other concerns.
 Pathways does not provide direct representation, but we can help to identify these issues, and when appropriate – connect survivors with legal services or referrals to address these needs.

 Connect – Pathways to Healing values relationships with law enforcement, prosecutors, legal agencies in the community, services providers, military programs, and others who play an integral role in cases where survivors are involved.
 If you are an organization in our service area who would like to connect with the legal advocacy department and the services we offer, please contact our office at 803-790-8208.